4ntoined/pokemonpy-package/log.md

 Date: 2025 change the pokemon.py gameversion

+3 march

+i have done so much that it feels easier to list what is left to do
+- still need to refine user switching to disallow switching to a mon already on the field and a mon already selected to be switched in
+- still need to have the player choose target(s) based on the range of the move they select
+-

+2 march

 i am a like halfway through the battle logic with the double battle mods this is a reminder that I need to
 - go into pokemon switch to make necessary edits to highlight that there are 2 active pokemon that cannot be switched in and
 - in choosing a move, we need to make a step in non-singles battles to choose targets, depending on the range of the move chosen
+- im somehow still about halfway through the battle function, i have worked up to the new speed check part, after that we are coding possible switch-ins, hence the need to tidy up the user switching stuff

 here's what im thinking for double battles stuff